Information and instructions for Research Administrators for managing the Canada Graduate Scholarships – Doctoral Program

 The merit review must be based on the selection criteria below.
 Criteria are weighted, and committee members must take each criterion into consideration when assigning a global score to an application.
 Institutions may use their own marking scheme to assign scores to applications, provided the proportional weight of each criterion is respected.
 Institutions may not add criteria to this list.

 Considerations: Committee members must take into consideration special circumstances that may have affected the applicant’s research, professional career, record of academic or research achievement, or completion of degrees.
-Applicants have been instructed to explain their special circumstances in the Leaves of Absence and Impact on Research section of the CCV.
+Applicants have been instructed to identify any impacts in a Special Circumstances document (found in the Other section of their application).

 The evaluation of CGS D applications, whether by institutions or the agencies, is based on the following criteria: